songdan1988git/Web3-collaboration/grants/speculative/Bullet-Substrate.md

 .Ltd

 ## Team's experience
-Newstyle tech corporation is a comprehensive corporation for live boardcast, blockchain, exchanges.Blockchain department is devided into some separeted projects, like public chain and tool kit for some famous pbulic chain.
-Bullet-Substrate is a privacy tool kit project specific for polkadot.
+[Consultants]

-Prof Yongge Wang is currently a full-time professor at the University of North Carolina at CharlotteProfessor.
+* Prof Yongge Wang : currently a full-time professor at the University of North Carolina at CharlotteProfessor.
 Wang's proposed post-quantum cryptographic algorithm RLCE has been selected as a candidate for the post-quantum standard of the NIST.
 In addition, Professor Wang has been actively involved in the development of a large number of protocol standards: for example, IETF, W3C XML protocol, IEEE 1363 protocol and SAN Internet Security Protocol.In this project, Prof Yongge Wang is responsible for the optimization for the Bullet-proof

-Dr.Yunchuan Wei worked as a rocket engneer for the China Aerospace Science and Technology Corporation, and reponsible for the software design and software vulnerability, in this project, Dr.Yunchuan Wei will responsible for the software Architecture, and safety aspect.
+* Dr.Yunchuan Wei : worked as a rocket engneer for the China Aerospace Science and Technology Corporation, and reponsible for the software design and software vulnerability, in this project, Dr.Yunchuan Wei will responsible for the software Architecture, and safety aspect.

+[Develpoers]

+* Wenyao Hai(Principal) : Familiar with common encryption and decryption algorithms for symmetric and asymmetric cryptosystems (AES, RSA, ECC), digital signatures such as ring signature aggregation signature, key management etc., proficient in the use of cryptographic algorithms and open source libraries, Familiar with PKI system, CA system and security protocol.
+Familiar with homomorphic encryption, zero knowledge proof, lattice cryptography.
+Proficient in Go/C/C++ and other languages.

+* Fei Zhou :

 ## Team Code Repos